 Depression and Anxiety

 Your faith can only get you so far when you have a mental illness.
-You can make small improvements to how you feel by praying, seeking help, changing your diet, but depression isn’t going away overnight – or in the next week, for that matter.
+You can make small improvements to how you feel by praying, seeking help, changing your diet, but depression isn’t going away overnight — or in the next week, for that matter.
 As for the ‘man up …’ response, next time someone tells you that just say, “I’m alive and out of bed!
 That’s two big steps.”
 It’s proof that you already stood up to depression today, probably twice or more.
-Today, you are not one of the estimated 15% of those who suffer from depression who take their lives each year.
+Today, you are NOT one of the estimated 15% of depressed people who take their lives each year.

 Depression is a complicated disease.
 “According to the Diagnostic and Statistical Manual of Mental Disorders, there are two main categories of depression—major depressive disorder and dysthymia—and a grouping of other, less common types.
 There are also a number of other mood disorders that can cause depression symptoms”.

 Here is a list of Depression Warning Signs you can use for your doctor or to tell any of your loved ones about this problem: